maritz/nohm/index.md

 #### link(otherInstance, [relationName,] [callback])

 This creates a relation (link) to another instance.
-The most basic usage is to just use
+The most basic usage is to just use the first argument:
-{% highlight js %}
-server.use(nohm.connect(
-  // options object
-  {
-  url: '/nohm.js',
-  namespace: 'nohm',
-  exclusions: {
-    User: { // modelName
-      name: [0], // this will ignore the first validation in the validation definition array for name in the model definition
-      salt: true // this will completely ignore all validations for the salt property },
-    Privileges: true // this will completely ignore the Priviledges model }
-}));
-{% endhighlight %}the first argument 'otherInstance':

 {% highlight js %}
 User1.link(Admin);